3d-omics/mg_annotate/README.md

 ## Features
 - Dereplication with `dRep`.
-Multiple secondary ANIs can be providede
+Multiple secondary ANIs can be provided.
 - Annotation with `checkm2`, `gtdbtk` and `dram`